 Because contributions from corporations are prohibited from contributing to a campaign committee, a partnership or an LLC with corporate partners or members may not attribute any portion of a contribution to the corporate partners or members.
 A partnership or LLC composed solely of corporate partners or members may not make any contributions.

 However, a joint venture partnership wholly owned by corporate partners and affiliated with at least one of the partners may pay the establishment, solicitation and administrative costs of its SSF without making a contribution.

 Partnerships or LLCs with foreign national partners/members

-Similarly, because contributions from foreign nationals are prohibited, a partnership or LLC may not attribute any portion of a contribution to a partner or member who is a foreign national, nor may any partner who is a foreign national participate directly or indirectly in decisions regarding the making of contributions or donations in connection with any federal, state, or local election in the United States.
+Similarly, because contributions from foreign nationals are prohibited, a partnership or LLC may not attribute any portion of a contribution to a partner or member who is a foreign national.

 Partnerships or LLCs with federal government contracts

 A partnership or LLC which is negotiating a contract with the federal government or which has not completed performance of such a contract is prohibited from making contributions.
-However, an individual partner in such a firm may make contributions from personal funds (rather than from funds drawn on the partnership’s accounts).
-Also, an individual who is in his or her own right, or as a sole proprietor, a federal government contractor may not make contributions using any funds (business or personal) under his or her control.
-However, the individual’s spouse is not prohibited from making a personal contribution.
+However, an individual partner in such a firm may make contributions from personal funds (rather than from funds drawn on the partnership or LLC's account).

 Political action committees sponsored by partnerships